bwks/grifter/README.md

 ```
 *****************************************************************
-This project is in beta and stability is not currently gauranteed
+This project is in beta and stability is not currently guaranteed
 Breadking API changes can be expected
 *****************************************************************
 ```